Magnetic Webs in Stellar Radiative Zones: Discussion

 \section{Discussion}

-Magnetic webs are consistent with the strong magnetic fields inferred at the boundary of red giant cores from asteroseismic observations.
-We find that magnetic webs also naturally explain efficient AM transport out of stellar cores, resolving the shortcomings of turbulent transport, which is suppressed in the compositionally stratified layers around the cores.
-Our example $1.6M_\odot$ stellar model with a magnetic web (Section~\ref{sec:StellarModel}) shows moderate core rotation comparable to asteroseismic measurements.
-The web moderates the core rotation by coupling the core to the lower mantle, which has a large moment of inertia, and turbulent transport across the web boundary further reduces the core rotation.
-We find that turbulent transport at the minimum level induced by hydrodynamic instabilities is sufficient to achieve core/envelope rotation ratios inferred from observations.
+Magnetic webs are consistent with strong magnetic fields inferred at the boundaries of red giant cores from asteroseismology.
+We find that magnetic webs also naturally explain efficient AM transport out of stellar cores until they are buried inside the growing core.
+Our example $1.6M_\odot$ stellar model (Section~\ref{sec:StellarModel}) demonstrates how a single magnetic web (deposited by the core convection on the MS) moderates the rotation of the helium core by coupling it to the lower part of the surrounding radiative mantle, which has a much larger moment of inertia.
+Turbulent transport operating outside the web further reduces the core rotation to rates comparable with asteroseismic observations during the RGB.

-We expect that a similar evolution broadly occurs for low mass stars with initial masses above the Kraft break $M\gtrsim 1.3M_\odot$ \citep{kraft1967studies,van2013fast,cantiello2016asteroseismic}.
-Stars with larger $M$ have larger zones of core convection on the main sequence, which should leave magnetic webs covering larger regions $0<m<\mt$.
-Then, the web burial in the growing helium core should occur later on the RGB.
+We expect that a similar evolution broadly occurs for low-mass stars with initial masses above the Kraft break $M\gtrsim 1.3M_\odot$ \citep{kraft1967studies,van2013fast,cantiello2016asteroseismic}.
+Stars with larger $M$ have larger zones of core convection on the MS, which should leave magnetic webs covering larger regions $0<m<\mt$.
+Then, the web burial should occur later on the RGB.
 This trend is consistent with the observed mass dependence of the suppression of dipole-mode oscillations in red giants due to the magnetic greenhouse effect, which is associated with the presence of magnetic fields at $m\approx\mHe$ \citep{fuller2015asteroseismology,stello2016prevalence}.

+Once a web is buried inside a growing helium core, it can no longer assist in extracting AM from the core.
+Therefore, the single web model is insufficient to explain efficient AM loss at late evolutionary stages, as inferred from slow rotation in red clump stars \citep{mosser2012spin,deheuvels2015seismic} and stellar remnants (white dwarfs, see \citealt{kawaler2014rotation,hermes2017white}).
+If no webs remain outside the core, boosted turbulent transport mechanisms may need to be invoked \citep{fuller2019slowing}.